unocss/unocss/README.md

 - `hover:m-2` send to all variants for matching
 - `hover:m-2` is matched by our variant and returns `m-2`
 - the result `m-2` will be used for the next round of variants matching
-- if no more variant is matched, `m-2` will then goes to match the rules
+- if no other variant is matched, `m-2` will then goes to match the rules
 - our first rule get matched and generates `.m-2 { margin: 0.5rem; }`
 - finally, we apply our variants transformation to the generated CSS.
 In this case, we prepended `:hover` to the `selector` hook